GOcontroll/GOcontroll-Simulink/README.md

 ## Important notice for users upgrading to this blockset with an older controller

-For licensing reasons one library required for building the model must be dynamically linked in, this means that ./blockset/lib/IIO/libiio.so.0 must be uploaded to the target controller to /usr/lib/ \
+For licensing reasons one library required for building the model must be dynamically linked in, this means that ./blockset/lib/IIO/libiio.so.0 must be uploaded to the target controller to /usr/lib/
-If your controller is running release 0.5.0 or higher you are not affected and can ignore this. \
+If your controller is running release 0.5.0 or higher you are not affected and can ignore this.
 To check what release your controller is running see /etc/controller_update/current-release.txt or run the identify command and look for the repo release field (all on the controller).

 ## GOcontroll Moduline IV toolchain setup

-To compile the Linux bases blockset for GOcontroll Moduline IV/Mini/Display, some initial steps needs to be made:
+To compile the Linux based blockset for GOcontroll Moduline IV/Mini/Display, some initial steps needs to be made:
-- The template project is created in Matlab Simulink R2018b.
+- The template project is created in Matlab Simulink R2023b.
 This is the tested version so it is strongly recommended to use this version of Matlab.
 - To generate code, you have to install some additional toolboxes to Matlab.
 This could require some extra licensing.
 Check https://openmbd.com/getting-started/installation/ for the toolboxes that need to be installed.
 Ignore the version information on this website.
 - Finally you need to add the right compiler to you system.
-For Windows this is: gcc-arm-9.2-2019.12-mingw-w64-i686-aarch64-none-linux-gnu. \
+For Windows this is: gcc-arm-9.2-2019.12-mingw-w64-i686-aarch64-none-linux-gnu.
     For Linux Host systems it is:  aarch64-none-linux-gnu.
 - The website where this compiler can be found is: https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-a/downloads.
 Once downloaded, extract it and add a system environment variable to point to the bin directory of the compiler.
 For Windows for example: C:\Program Files (x86)\gcc-arm-9.2-2019.12-mingw-w64-i686-aarch64-none-linux-gnu\bin.
 On Linux ~/.bashrc must be appended with the line: export PATH=/your/compiler/bin:$PATH.
-Reboot may be necessary to ‘activate’ this environment variable.
+A reboot may be necessary to ‘activate’ this environment variable.
 On Linux one can run: source ~/.bashrc to update the path, or reboot.
 (tested on ubuntu 20.04)
+- To compile some necessary mex files on Windows you need to install the "MATLAB Support for MinGW-w64 C/C++/Fortran Compiler" add-on from the Matlab add-on explorer.

 ## Setting up a new project